hynek/structlog/README.rst

 ``structlog`` is also very flexible with the final output of your log entries:

 - A **built-in** lightweight printer like in the examples above.
-  Easy to configure and fast.
+  Easy to use and fast.
 - Use the **standard library**'s or **Twisted**'s logging modules for compatibility.
   In this case ``structlog`` works like a wrapper that formats a string and passes them off into existing systems that won't ever know that ``structlog`` even exists.
 - Don't format it to a string at all!